Glendigital/django_select2_autofill/README.md

 # django_select2_autofill

-`django_select2_autofill` is a Django app that allows newly added Django admin inline form fields to be automatically filled with data from the last user-selected option of the same field in a form produced by a shared formset.
+`django_select2_autofill` is a Django app that allows newly added Django admin inline form autocomplete fields to be automatically filled with data from the last user-selected option of the same autocomplete field in a form produced by a shared formset.

-This allows for an end-user to more efficiently input new data in instances where multiple field values may be shared across formset forms.
+This allows end-users to more efficiently input new data in instances where one value may be shared across `ModelAdmin` formset form autocomplete fields.

 ## Install